 Moving forward, new Medicare Supplement enrollees may want to consider Medicare Supplement Plans G or N.

-After 2020, new Medicare Supplement enrollees will still be able to join Medicare Supplement Plan G. Plan G is almost identical to Plan F. Plan G does not cover your annual Medicare Part B deductible of $185 – otherwise, it’s exactly the same as Plan F, the most popular and comprehensive Medigap plan.
+Let’s start with Plan G. It is identical to Plan F, with one exception.
+Plan G does not cover your annual Medicare Part B outpatient deductible of $198, which is up from $185 In 2019.
+Otherwise, Plan G’s benefits and coverage are exactly the same as Plan F, currently by far the most popular and comprehensive Medigap plan.

-Since Plan F is the most popular Medigap plan, insurance companies will continue to maintain it for existing customers well into the future.
-After all, there are still policyholders of other plans, like Plan J, that were discontinued many years ago.
+If you are eligible for Part A hospital services today, you can still join Plan F or remain on it.
+You’ll even be able to switch between different Plan F carriers.
+Since Plan F is by far the most popular Medigap plan, insurance companies will continue to offer it well into the future.
+Indeed, there are still policyholders of other plans, such as Plan J that was discontinued a decade ago.

 Policymakers have not seriously discussed introducing any new Medicare Supplement plans to replace Plan F or Plan G.